kosli-dev/cli/docs.kosli.com/content/legacy_ref/v2.11.1/kosli_snapshot_k8s.md

 ## Synopsis

 Report a snapshot of running pods in a K8S cluster or namespace(s) to Kosli.
+Skip `--namespaces` and `--namespaces-regex` to report all pods in all namespaces in a cluster.
 The reported data includes pod container images digests and creation timestamps.
 You can customize the scope of reporting to include or exclude namespaces.